top of page

 and Miasmas…….Malaria, Plague and leprosy.

-READING: Evolutionary Medicine, 2016, Stearns and Medzhitov.
-Chapter 1: Evolutionary Thinking
+READING: Evolutionary Medicine, 2024 Stearns and Medzhitov, 2nd Edition.
+Chapter 1: Evolutionary Thinking, p 3 -20.

 Lecture 3: Immunity and immune system & the cost of an effective defense